hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

     2. Save the file.
     3. Restart the Heat-related services &ndash; heat-api, heat-api-cfn, heat-api-cloudwatch, and heat-engine.

-    4. Ensure there are no Heat resources in an Error state, and then delete any stale or corrupted Heat-related stacks.
+    4. Ensure there are no Heat resources in an error state, and then delete any stale or corrupted Heat-related stacks.

 ## Baremetal installation

-####PXE boot on target node keep switching between interfaces
+####PXE boot on target node keeps switching between interfaces

 <table style="text-align: left; vertical-align: top; min-width: 700px;">